leondutoit/pg-need-to-know/notes.md

 - give admin_user access to registered user via a view, remove user_list function
 - replace group_list with a groups view
 - add informational views in http api overview, with explanations
+- only allow data_owners to insert into tables, update model